guettli/IUA/README.md

 Here comes a story.

-I have seen this several times: A co-worker (Bob) created a cool thing.
+I have seen this several times: A co-worker (Bob) created a cool tool.
 Then I would like to create a new wiki page explaining this cool thing.
-The co-worker likes this idea.
+The Bob likes this idea.
+He is busy doing things, so he is happy that I want to document it.
+And I am happy since I like to improve our knowledge base.

+Me: Hi Bob, I would like to create a little wiki page about your cool tool.

+Bob: Yes, great.
+Thank you.

-I asked: Bob, are you okay with me writing on the wiki page that you are responsible for this?
+Me: Bob, are you okay with me writing on the wiki page that you are responsible for this?

 Bob: hmmm, I don't know.